yapsterapp/a-frame/README.md

 ## simple data

-The term "simple data" is used below - it means data containing no opaque objects - i.e. no functions or other opaque types.
+The term "simple" data is used below - it means data containing no opaque objects - i.e. no functions or other opaque types.
 Roughly anything that can easily be serialised and deserialised to/from EDN or JSON.

 ## how

-A-frame uses roughly the same event-processing model as re-frame - `events` are handled in a 3 stage process:
+A-frame uses a similar event-processing model to re-frame - `events` are usually handled in a 3 stage process:

 ``` text
 [gather coeffects] -> [handle event] -> [process effects]
 ```

-Like re-frame, this process is implemented with an interceptor chain.
-Unlike re-frame, the a-frame interceptor chain is:
+As with re-frame, this process is implemented with an interceptor chain, but unlike re-frame, the a-frame interceptor chain is:
-* asynchronous - the `:enter` or `:leave` fns in any interceptor may return a promise of their result.
+* asynchronous - the `:enter` or `:leave` fns in any interceptor may return a promise of their result
-* data-driven - interceptor chains are themselves described by simple data.
+* data-driven - the interceptor chains themselves are described by simple data.
-  Since `events`, `coeffects` and `effects` are also simple data, the state of the interceptor chain at any point is fully serialisable.
+  Since `events`, `coeffects` and `effects` are also simple data, the state of the interceptor chain at any point is fully serialisable

 A typical event-handler interceptor chain looks like this: